How to Integrate HIPAA Compliance for Your Office Copiers

 Disable Certain Copying Features

-Make sure all methods of copying or removing information from a device and transferring it to a memory device is disabled.
-This includes disabling any type of CD drive or USB ports.
+Make sure all methods of copying or removing information from a device and transferring it to a memory device are disabled.
+This includes disabling any type of CD drive or USB port.

-It’s also a good idea to educate your staff on who they are authorized to email sensitive data and information to.
-It’s always best to double check that the recipient of any duplicated information is the appropriate person.
+It’s also a good idea to educate your staff on whom they can email sensitive data and information.
+It’s always best to double-check that the recipient of duplicated information is appropriate.

 Create a HIPAA Compliance Strategy